- 1 The press

 Stuff to know before you go

-On your first visit to Ireland be it to family or as a tourist there are certain things you should know about the Irish.
+Ireland has some pretty distinctive customs, saying and words for certain items that are used only in Ireland.
+On your first visit to Ireland be it to family or as a tourist there are certain things you should know about the place, things that are unique to Ireland.
 Be it North or South there are as many differences in culture as there are sayings and accents.
 There are however a few things that are relatively common to both areas and stuff you should know before you go.
 These 33 points are all unique to Ireland.

 There are many things that are unique to Ireland and here is my list of 25 things that are unique to Ireland (even if they came from someplace else they are now Irish).
 Foods, sayings and things you will only hear in Ireland.